programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 convert_json_to_nx("1800-1825")
 ```

 Then append the following block to the `convert_json_to_nx` function.
-This uses iPySigma to wrap the NetworkX graph in an interactive Sigma.js visualisation and write it to an HTML file:
+This uses _ipysigma_ to wrap the NetworkX graph in an interactive Sigma.js visualisation and write it to an HTML file:

 ```python
     # Create a Sigma visualisation